 - Girls' pubertal status

 - Maternal BMI and parental BMI were not different between implausible under-reporters, plausible reporters and implausible over-reporters

 - Anthropometrics: BMI at age nine was not different between groups

 - Location: Pennsylvania State University.

-- Under-reporters had significantly higher body mass index, BMI Z score and BMI percentile, and reported significantly lower energy intakes in comparison to both plausible and over-reporters
+- Under-reporters had significantly higher BMI, BMI Z score and BMI percentile, and reported significantly lower energy intakes in comparison to both plausible and over-reporters

 - No group differences were noted for pubertal status, maternal BMI or paternal BMI